tildesarecool/Tiny11PyEd/README.md

 I also came up what I believe to be a clever way to get the user's preference on an index number for the WIM file.
 You know, instead of just showing the user the output of the /wiminfo DISM command, saving it to a variable and using that variable in the finished DISM mount command.
 That sounds easier when I say it like that.
 Input validation and a for loop is way better probably.
 Obviously the script still needs a lot of work.

+### 17 June 2024

+I came up with a special function just for handling attempts to create a subfolder for the user: attempt to create folder and if it's successful return true other wise print a message displaying the error from the OS then return false.

+This worked out since I've already needed to call it twice.

+There's another instance where I copy/pasted some code which should obviously also be a seperate function.
+And I would do that but at some point it feels like I probably want to do some actual WIM processing.

+Writing that sparked a random thougt: would it be possible to set some the tasks in the script as a background process with python?
+For instance in doing the file copy of the install source to the working directory could I put that in the back ground then continue the script to get to the ESD/WIM conversion and put that into the background and continue.
+Then I might have to also have progress bars always on the screen too.
+But that probably isn't a big deal.
+Also have to handle error message gracefully as well.
+That could be harder.
+Maybe if I partioned the screen up.
+That's a thing, right?

 </p>